DIPlib/diplib/src/documentation/workplan.md

 [//]: # (See the License for the specific language governing permissions and)
 [//]: # (limitations under the License.)

-This is a list of tasks that need to be done, in order of dependencies.
+This is a list of tasks that need to be done, no longer in any particular order.
-This list includes dependencies and an estimate of how much design work needs to be done before that component can be implemented.

 Header files mentioned are from *DIPlib* 2.x ("the old *DIPlib*").

-Priority for these items to be discussed.
-Framework and other infrastructure elements have highest priority, because other things depend on them.
-Some filters and algorithms are much more important than others.

-The **DEP** markers indicate points that depend on functionality not yet implemented.

 **NOTE:** The online documentation is not updated continuously, please see
 <a href="https://github.com/DIPlib/diplib/blob/master/src/documentation/workplan.md">this